Jarred6068/MRPC_support/GMAC analysis/README_gmac.txt

 previously identified but not typically thought to be the common mediation model for the relationship between an eQTL, a cis transcript and and trans transcript.
 Since this result is surprising relative to the existing literature, we sought to apply another method for inferring mediation on the trios we tested in GTEx.
-The Genomic Medaition analysis with Adaptive Confounding (GMAC) algorithm allows for adaptive selection of potential confounders from a large pool of known and unknown potentially confounding variables for each mediation test and, like MRPC, GMAC also assumes the principle of mendelian randomization
+The Genomic Medaition analysis with Adaptive Confounding (GMAC) algorithm allows for adaptive selection of potential confounders from a large pool of known and unknown potentially confounding variables for each mediation test and.
+Like MRPC, GMAC also assumes the principle of mendelian randomization for the SNP

 Goals:
 1. Run GMAC on a selected number of tissues and compare the number of inferred mediation trios to that of MRPC-LOND and MRPC-ADDIS
 	- each tissue was ran twice in GMAC: first with the cis probes as mediators and second with trans probes as mediators
 2. determine the number of specific Cis and Trans mediated trios that all three methods had in common (if any)
+3. Identify and understand differences in inferred model types between the two methods

 #####################Methods##############################